-5.15 The Screening assessment identified potential water quality effects as a result of the Bassetlaw Local Plan incombination with other plans and policies on the Humber Estuary SAC, SPA and Ramsar site.
-The appropriate assessment considers that no in-combination effects on water quality are likely to arise as a result of the Local Plan, due to the small quantity of development in proximity to the River Trent and policy provision to protect water quality.
+5.13 The screening assessment identified potential water quality effects as a result of the Bassetlaw Local Plan incombination with other plans and policies on the Humber Estuary SAC, SPA and Ramsar site.
+However, the Appropriate Assessment has determined that the effects of the Local Plan on water quality will be negligible, therefore no incombination effects on water quality are likely to arise as a result of the Local Plan.